 During the first part of the course, you will collaborate with other students to review and present relevant background literature for the correlational paper.
-During the last week of classes, you will present a future directions poster developed with one or more other students.
+During the last week of classes, you will present a future directions proposal developed with one or more other students.

 - Literature Review: Your presentation should include background information from two articles.
-It should emphasize the specific findings from the background literature and show how they relate to specific hypotheses for the correlational study. - Future Directions Poster: Your poster should include relevant background information, your research questions or hypotheses, and details about the planned method for collecting data to test your predictions.
+It should emphasize the specific findings from the background literature and show how they relate to specific hypotheses for the correlational study. - Future Directions Proposal (format TBD): Your proposal should include relevant background information, your research questions or hypotheses, and details about the planned method for collecting data to test your predictions.